MaxF12/ietf-dorms-cluster/draft-ietf-mboned-dorms.md

 # Discovery and Metdata Retrieval {#disco}

 A client that needs metadata about an (S,G) MAY attempt to discover metadata for the (S,G) using the mechanisms defined here, and MAY use the metadata received to manage the forwarding or processing of the packets in the channel.

+## Channel Discovery

+DORMS provides a method for clients to fetch metadata about (S,G)s that are already known to the clients.
+In general, a DORMS client might learn of an (S,G) by any means, so describing all possible methods a DORMS client might use to discover a set of (S,G)s for which it wants metadata is out of scope for this document.

+But for example, a multicast receiver application that is a DORMS client might learn about an (S,G) by getting signals from inside the application logic, such as a selection made by a user, or a scheduled API call that reacts to updates in a library provided by a service operator.

+As another example, an on-path router that’s a DORMS client might instead learn about an (S,G) by receiving a PIM message or an IGMP or MLD membership report indicating a downstream client has tried to subscribe to an (S,G).
+Such a router might use information learned from the DORMS metadata to make an access control decision about whether to propagate the join futher upstream in the network.

+Other approaches for learning relevant (S,G)s could be driven by monitoring a route reflector to discover channels that are being actively forwarded, for a purpose such as monitoring network health.

 ## DNS Bootstrap {#dns-boot}